motech/motech/docs/source/get_started/configure_hipaa.rst

 Implement a mechanism to encrypt electronic protected health information whenever deemed appropriate.

 As mentioned, MOTECH does not provide out of the box encryption utils.
-You can implement you own encryption methods using `JAVA cryptography <https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html>`_ or any other tool.
+You can implement your own encryption methods using `JAVA cryptography <https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html>`_ or any other tool.

 The Privacy Rule